Lurking Latent Pathogens

 If Liver Qi stagnation is not addressed in a timely manner, then the Liver can continue to heat up.
 If there is Internal Dampness present, the two can combine to create Damp-Heat with symptoms such as red weeping rashes, inflamed joints that worsen with wet weather, or explosive BM’s.

-Unfortunately, patterns of disease do not get much more complicated than addressing latent pathogens according to Chinese medicine, and you may not completely clear the pathogen on the first pass.
-You will know the pathogen is still lingering when you attempt to consume Qi tonics and the symptoms re-appear. .
+Again, patterns of disease do not get much more complicated than addressing latent pathogens according to Chinese medicine, and you may not completely clear the pathogen on the first pass.
+You will know the pathogen is still lingering when you attempt to consume Qi tonics and the symptoms re-appear.
+While Gu syndromes require a huge amount of work to eliminate them from the body using Chinese medicine, there aren't a whole lot of other promising ways to address this chronic health malady.